History of Turku: Medieval city (1229–1499)

+There is little information about everyday life in medieval Turku and, for example, social problems.
+Like most medieval cities, Turku must have been a fairly violent place.
+Death sentences were carried out much less frequently than is commonly thought, as this punishment only became common in Turku in the 17th century.
+Even then, death sentences were carried out in Turku at most about three times a year.
+The poor, the elderly and the sick could seek help from the church-run asylums.
+Lepers had their own St. George's Hospital, which is thought to have been located somewhere around Puolalanmäki, outside the medieval city area.
+In those days, there were very few people over the age of 50; infectious diseases such as measles and smallpox could be fatal, and those who survived the dangers of childhood until their twenties could live another 20–30 years.

 Modern era (1500–1808)

 Turku Cathedral is the only surviving building from the medieval city, along with the castle.

 Turku flourished as the second most important city in Sweden in the 16th century.
 At times it even found itself at the centre of the struggle for power in the Nordic countries.
 King Gustav Vasa unified the Swedish kingdom and established Stockholm as its capital.
 During the Reformation, the king abolished Catholicism and adopted Protestant Lutheranism as the state religion.
 This resulted in the reinforcement of the central government and the decline of the influence of the church.

 The oldest known map of Turku from 1634, drawn up by land surveyor Olof Gangius.

 Duke John, the offspring of Gustav Vasa, was assigned the position of the Grand Duke of Finland.
 He governed Finland from Turku Castle and introduced the advances of the Renaissance.
 After seven years, John was imprisoned by his half-brother, Eric XIV, and transferred to the Gripsholm Castle.
 The tables turned six years later when Eric XIV was imprisoned in Turku Castle and compelled to step down.
 Duke John ascended to the throne as King John III.
 Apart from this, the period of rule in Turku was peaceful.

 However, the conflict with Tsarist Russia continued in the east.
 In 1594, Sigismund III, the son of John III, ascended to the Swedish throne.
 His profession of the Catholic faith was regarded as a threat by the Swedish elite and the Protestant Church, leading to the emergence of Duke Charles as a dissident.
 This led to Duke Charles' mutiny against him.
 The Finnish nobility, however, remained loyal to Sigismund, which led to the siege of Turku Castle in 1597 and 1599.
 Finally, the Åbo bloodbath marked the end of the conflict.
 The Duke ascended to the throne as Charles IX.